thiko/training-aws-simple-lambda-java21/README.md

 - Try deploying a more complex Lambda function that processes input from the API Gateway event
 - Experiment with different memory allocations to see how it affects cold start times
-- Implement a Lambda function that connects to other AWS services like DynamoDB or S3